Build a Recycled Greenhouse

 Bev: "Mostly for my own use, but I am also helping start a community garden for some folks I know and plan to do some volunteer work for Jackson and Swain County (in North Carolina).

-"We need to continue to put in 20- to 40-hours a year of training and volunteer work to keep our certification."
+"We need to continue to put in 20- to 40 hours a year of training and volunteer work to keep our certification."

-narrow greenhouse shelves perfect for pots
+narrow greenhouse shelves perfect for storing pots

-Volunteer To Maintain Certification
+Volunteer to Maintain Certification

 Wow, I certainly didn't know you had to do volunteer work to maintain certification!
 You learn something new every day ;-)